 3. Evidence of Need for Services Need is established by a review of student report card, effort, scores on state and district testing, scores on individual achievement testing, review of social/emotional needs and scores on the gifted characteristics scales.

-Additional Sarasota County Eligibility Requirements for Full-Time Programs
+Additional Sarasota County Criteria Requirements for Full-Time Programs

 5. Report Card Grades - Grades are required for reading and math.
 Submit report cards that cover the most recent grading periods that span one year.

-6. Full-Time Eligibility Form - Achievement scores and report card grades are entered on this form to determine if the student meets the district criteria for a full-time program.
+6. Full-Time Criteria Form - Achievement scores and report card grades are entered on this form to determine if the student meets the district criteria for a full-time program.

-- All individual intellectual and academic evaluations will be completed by a Sarasota County School Psychologist.
+- All individual intellectual and academic evaluations will either be completed or reviewed by a Sarasota County School Psychologist

 - Private evaluations may be obtained at the parent/guardian’s own expense.